-In February, there are big discounts in the Presidents Day sales; and in May there's always a wide variety of toppers on sale during the Memorial Day mattress sales.
-We also tend to see decent deals during the summer sales, and in the Labor Day mattress sales in September too.
+In February, there are big discounts in the Presidents Day sales; and in May there's always a wide variety of toppers on sale during Memorial Day.
+We also tend to see decent deals during the summer sales, on Labor Day in September, and in early December with Cyber Monday.

 This is a common question, but there’s an easy way to tell the difference between these three main mattress accessories:

 Mattress toppers, also known as bed toppers, are the thickest of the three and are designed to sit right on top of your mattress.
 They are usually anchored in place by thick straps that go over and under your mattress.
 You can buy toppers that are up to seven inches deep, and their goal is to make your bed more comfortable for your body.
 That could be by adding firmer support or quilted top softness, or even dedicated cooling gels to dissipate body heat.

 Mattress pads are thinner and therefore make less of an impact than toppers.
 Some people choose them if they aren’t sure whether they need a full bed topper, but keep in mind that mattress pads won’t add anywhere near as much comfort as a proper topper will.
 They are cheaper though and can add a layer of protection to help protect your bed from stains.

 Mattress protectors are the thinnest of the three but they play a very important role: they are designed to keep spills, dust, urine, dust mites and pesky bed bugs away from your mattress.
 We always recommend placing a protector over your mattress topper for maximum hygiene, and to help all of your accessories last longer, giving you more value for money in the long-term.

 What are the benefits of a mattress topper?